 This model is Water Resistant to 3 ATM, the case lugs are very slim and straight in keeping with a number of their models, 20 mm wide and the strap as always from Bruno, an excellent quality calf leather with crocodile pattern and signed pin buckle.
-However despite the obvious quality of the strap I found this particular one just a little too stiff for my liking, so in some images you will see I have fitted a favorite Rosario Leather strap in red, which is much softer and my color preference for this watch – it’s certainly more comfortable for me.
+However despite the obvious quality of the strap I found this particular one just a little too stiff for my liking, so in some images you will see I have fitted a favourite Rosario Leather strap in red, which is much softer and my colour preference for this watch – it’s certainly more comfortable for me.
 I think my days of firm hard composition leather or stiff cored straps is long gone, but that’s just old age I’m afraid.

 Wonderful fluted case sides, set this model off perfectly.